 It can be really hard launching a marketplace.
 Looking at two sided marketplace startups, in the beginning no seller will want to sign up for your marketplace unless you can guarantee a steady stream of buyers.
 It can be a big hassle setting up a store on a marketplace - uploading product images and information, managing inventory and making sure pricing is accurate.
-And all that is after your seller has figured out how to use your online marketplace platform.
+And all that is after your seller has figured out how to use your online marketplace builder.
 What if your marketplace never takes off?

 Things would be different if you already had a lot of traffic on your website - you could be a popular blogger, or maybe you have a very popular cookery column and all you need to do is get some related businesses to sell pots and pans and kitchen blenders on your healthy eating marketplace.
 But if you do not have traffic sorted out you will need to offer a very good incentive for sellers to sign up and help you build a marketplace.